strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.7 - 2020-09-01 =
+* BUG FIX: Setting jQuery Migrate as a dependency to avoid issues with WP 5.5+.
+* BUG FIX/ENHANCEMENT: The Members List table columns now show all levels and level ids.

 = 0.6.5 - 2020-05-29 =
 * BUG FIX: Fixed issues with cancelling individual levels.
 * BUG FIX: Deleting the user levels cache after a user's levels are updated on the edit user page.